6th Kentucky Volunteer Infantry U.S.

 PAGE 23

-to the little city of Perryville, over fences, cornfields woods and the like and camped for the night a short distance away we had plenty of water now while we camped by a large pond.
-The 10.
-October we again marched off again, but made only 4 to 5 miles, and camped by a large straw pile, most built themselves huts from it, while it began to rain, but unfortunately because of our occupation had to leave them again, then the general march blew and we marched forward one-half mile again away from the road, and left into the woods, it rained constantly day and night, and we had nothing but our wet blankets for protection and toward morning it was cold, at daybreak our company had to stalk around in the cornfields for 3 or 4 miles in a skirmish line without breakfast, and when we returned again we scarcely had time to eat something and draw our rations, and then we marched off to Danville, the 9th Indiana Regt. were the skirmishers and we formed up the cover on both sides of the street, the 41st Ohio and 6th Ky. we had to go through cornfields over fences, etc. our brigade was alone, the 6th Ky.
-9th Ind.
-41st Ohio and 110 Illinois we drove the Rebels, without small resistance out of Danville, and sent several cannon shots after them, we rested for a half an hour outside the city of Danville, and the 9th Indiana marched through We marched back again in Line of Battle, the same way we had come and camped again at the previous place, which was 3 1/2 miles distant from Danville. at night at 9 o’clock our regiment had to go on picket, it was very dark, and we had to stalk around near 2 miles in the country before all were posted, however our Comp. was the Reserve and camped by a pile of straw, which we made good beds out of, on Sunday morning, the 12th the whole division marched off.
+to the little city of Perryville.
+We advanced over fences, cornfields, woods, and the like, and camped for the night a short distance away.
+We had plenty of water now; we camped by a large pond.
+October 10 we marched off again, but covered only 4 to 5 miles.
+We camped by a large straw pile and most built themselves huts from it when it began to rain.
+Unfortunately, because of our occupation [soldiers], we had to leave again.
+General march blew and we marched forward one-half mile away from the road, and left into the woods.
+It rained constantly, day and night, and we had nothing but our wet blankets for protection.
+Toward morning it was cold; at daybreak our company had to stalk around in the cornfields for 3 or 4 miles in a skirmish line without breakfast, and when we returned again we scarcely had time to eat something and draw our rations before we marched off to Danville.
+The 9th Indiana Regt. served as skirmishers and formed up to cover both sides of the road.
+The 41st Ohio and 6th Ky. had to go through cornfields, over fences, etc,.
+Our brigade was alone.
+The 6th Ky., 9th Ind., 41st Ohio and 110 Illinois drove the Rebels out of Danville without small resistance.
+We fired several cannon shots after them.
+We rested for a half an hour outside the city of Danville, while the 9th Indiana marched through it.
+We marched back again in Line of Battle, the same way we had come, and camped again at the previous site, which was 3 1/2 miles distant from Danville.
+Our regiment had to go on picket at 9 o'clock that night.
+It was very dark, and we had to stalk around nearly 2 miles in the country before all were posted; however, our Company was the Reserve and camped by a pile of straw, from which we made good beds.
+On Sunday morning, the 12th, the whole division marched off.

 PAGE 24

-we were led in a circle for 7 miles near Camp Dick Robinson, and came back again not until 10 o’clock at night, not far from the place that we had left in the morning The 13.
-Oct, we marched barely one half mile further, the 14.
-Oct. we Marched again up to the little city of Danville, where we had to linger so long, until we had drawn rations, the weather was clear, we marched through Danville, Ky a nice little city with a pretty courthouse, and camped not until 9 o’clock at night 2 miles to the side of the little city of Stanford, we were located on the right side there in the night 1 o’clock the 15 October general march blew, most had still not slept, and we had to get ourselves ready in a hurry we marched 9 miles in the double-quick cannon thundered in the distance from General Crittenden’s Division, it was cold, the march made us sweat, and several times when we halted it froze on us, and many were still sleepy, by daybreak we arrived by the others, and stopped about 1 1/2 hours, Where we cooked ourselves coffee, we had to go one mile to get the water, Now they went away again the troops in front had Skirmish Fights with the Rebels the whole day and they went slowly forward, the 16th October around 5 1/2 o’clock in the morning marched off again, our brigade and division came in front, after 2 miles we reached Crittenden’s Division’s camp, and our whole regiment was deployed out there in a skirmish line on both sides of the street, and had to go up and down hills the entire day and over fences cornfields and all kinds of stuff near Mount Vernon, Ky., our company found next to a large hill 3 large 3 gallon containers full of Whisky, we drank it and filled our bottles, however half was spilled, there was a terrible fuss over that, I had my bottle nearly full with it, but the others drank it just like water, the company next to us also had received a pitcher from us, and many drank too much of it
+We were led in a circle for 7 miles to near Camp Dick Robinson and returned only at 10 o’clock at night to not far from the place that we had left in the morning.
+Oct.
+13 we marched barely one half mile farther.
+Oct.
+14 we marched again up to the little city of Danville, where we had to linger until we had drawn rations.
+The weather was clear.
+We marched through Danville, Ky., a nice little city with a pretty courthouse, and did not camp not until 9 o’clock at night, 2 miles to the side of the little city of Stanford.
+We were located on the right side there.
+At 1 o’clock in the morning, October 15, general march blew; most had still not slept, and we had to get ourselves ready in a hurry.
+We marched 9 miles in the double-quick; cannon thundered in the distance from General Crittenden’s Division.
+It was cold, the march made us sweat, and several times when we halted it froze on us.
+Many were still sleepy.
+By daybreak we arrived by the others, and stopped for about 1 1/2 hours.
+There we cooked our coffee.
+We had to go one mile to get the water.
+Now they [the others] left; the troops in front had skirmish fights with the Rebels the whole day, and they moved slowly forward.
+October 16, around 5:30 in the morning we marched off again.
+Our brigade and division were in front.
+After 2 miles we reached Crittenden’s division’s camp, and our whole regiment was deployed there in a skirmish line on both sides of the road, and had to go up and down hills the entire day and over fences, cornfields and all kinds of stuff near Mount Vernon, Ky.
+Our company found 3 large 3-gallon containers full of Whiskey next to a large hill.
+We drank it and filled our bottles; however, half was spilled; There was a terrible fuss over that.
+I had my bottle nearly full with it, but the others drank it just like water.
+The company next to us also had received a pitcher from us, and many drank too much of it.

 PAGE 25

-Not far from the last place our regiment had a skirmish with the rebels, where a man by the name of Vogel from Comp.
-C was shot dead and another slightly wounded, the Rebels had several wounded, also we captured some prisoners, the Rebels had the road blocked by felling trees about 3 o’clock in the afternoon we were relieved from our arduous post by the 9th Indiana Regt. in the evening the 27th Ky and 110 Illinois came on picket and we camped in the area of the Rock Castle’s [Rockcastle] River next morning the 17 Oct we again marched off made however barely 6 miles, we climbed up a mountain which was at least 3 miles long, and when we were on top, and had rested there some time, order came to turn around, and we were about half-way down, it was called again Right Abou, now went again up there and camped in the evening at nightfall in Camp Wild Cat where Zollicofer had camped last year we had driven the Rebels before us here the whole day, and they stood nowhere long, Camp Wildcat was protected with rifle pits.
-The 18.
-Oct our brigade had to do scouting, we made 3 to 4 M. but met no enemy, and therefore came back to the old place.
-The 19 Oct. we marched again from there only our brigade the 41st Ohio was in front, it went slowly forward, the Rebels had the way blocked everywhere with cut down trees, toward nightfall there were some shots exchanged between the skirmishers, whereupon our battery went forward and fired several times, whereupon they immediately gave answer in the same tone and some roared over our heads, the 110th Illinois was in front of us, they fell flat on the ground and got out of the way, the other regiments, ours, the 9th Ind. it was like a blow, everyone fell on the ground, and got out of the way, at the time no one knew the real reason for it; everyone laughed afterwards over it, and many looked dusty and when it was over, it began to get dark
+Not far from the last place our regiment had a skirmish with the rebels.
+A man by the name of Vogel from Comp.
+C was shot dead and another slightly wounded.
+The Rebels had several wounded, we also captured some prisoners.
+The Rebels had blocked the road by felling trees.
+About 3 o’clock in the afternoon we were relieved from our arduous post by the 9th Indiana Regt.
+That evening the 27th Ky. and 110th Illinois came on picket and we camped in the area of the Rock Castle’s [Rockcastle] River.
+The next morning, Oct 17, we again marched off but advanced barely 6 miles.
+We climbed up a mountain, which was at least 3 miles long, and when we were on top, and had rested there some time, an order came to turn around, and we were about half-way down, when it was called again Right About.
+We went again up there again and camped in the evening at nightfall in Camp Wild Cat, where Zollicofer had camped last year.
+We had driven the Rebels before us here the whole day, and they stood nowhere long.
+Camp Wildcat was protected with rifle pits.
+On Oct 18 our brigade had to do scouting; we covered 3 to 4 M[iles], but met no enemy, and therefore came back to the old place.
+Oct.
+19 we marched again from there, only our brigade with the 41st Ohio in front.
+We went slowly forward.
+The Rebels had the way blocked everywhere with cut down trees.
+Toward nightfall there were some shots exchanged between the skirmishers, whereupon our battery moved forward and fired several times; they immediately gave answer in the same tone and some roared over our heads.
+The 110th Illinois was in front of us and they fell flat on the ground and got out of the way.
+To the other regiments, ours, and the 9th Ind., it was like a blow.
+Everyone fell onto the ground, and got out of the way.
+At the time no one knew the real reason for it; everyone laughed afterwards over it, and many looked dusty.
+When it was over, it began to get dark.

-PAGE 26 we camped in a wood some 50 yards left of the road.
-We had no water and could get none there, the Rebels were still in possession of it.
-Fires may not be made, the ambulance driver who had started one, had to put it out immediately, because the enemy right away shook loose with several bullets and which flew over our heads the night was cold and we of course could not sleep much, at daybreak we wanted to make a fire, however it was still a little too early and dark, we had to put it out again, but shortly afterward we made fires, and since only a little before we had been freezing we could barely wait to warm ourselves a little.
-The 20th we marched in Line of Battle up to an open field, and camped there, where we had water, also a coal mine was in the area, it was 4 miles from there to the little city of London, which we however did not go to, the enemy had moved back, Sergt Brauser from our company found a rifle of the Rebels, he sold it then to the doctor for $5.
-In the evening we drew half rations for 2 days with one day’s fresh meat[,] 21.
-Oct. we lay quietly, and we washed our necessities, in a hole or puddle, the 22.
-Oct we marched off from there and in fact back the way we had come and made 14 miles, without even having rested one time, and we made a halt at the Rockcastle river, it was cold so that the water in our bottles froze without fire we could not sleep and we continued to have only half enough to eat.
-The 23 Oct we drew half rations again for 4 days, and the whole Brigade unloaded their rifles loaded already 3 and 4 days, into the Rockcastle River in the afternoon we had drill again and in the evening at dress parade, our chaplain said a short prayer before the regiment, we all had to remove our hats and caps for as long as his prayer lasted
+We camped in a wood some 50 yards left of the road.
+We had no water and could get none there because the Rebels were still in possession of it.
+Fires were not allowed; the ambulance driver who had started one had to put it out immediately, because the enemy right away shook loose with several bullets that flew over our heads.
+The night was cold and we of course could not sleep much.
+At daybreak we wanted to make a fire, however it was still a little too early and dark, so we had to put it out again.
+However, shortly afterward we made fires, and since only a little before we had been freezing, we could barely wait to warm ourselves a little.
+The 20th we marched in Line of Battle up to an open field and camped there, where we had water.
+A coal mine was in the area.
+It was 4 miles from there to the little city of London, which we however did not go to because the enemy had moved back.
+Sgt.
+Brauser from our company found a rifle belonging to the Rebels.
+He sold it to the doctor for $5.
+In the evening we drew half rations for 2 days with one day’s fresh meat.
+Oct.
+21 we lay quietly, and we washed our necessities in a hole or puddle.
+Oct.
+22 we marched off from there and in fact back the way we had come and covered 14 miles without even having rested one time.
+We halted at the Rockcastle River.
+It was so cold that the water in our bottles froze.
+Without fires we could not sleep and we continued to have only half enough to eat.
+Oct.
+23 we drew half rations again for 4 days.
+The whole Brigade emptied their rifles (loaded already for 3 and 4 days) into the Rockcastle River.
+In the afternoon we had drill again and in the evening at dress parade our chaplain said a short prayer in front of the regiment.
+We all had to remove our hats and caps for as long as his prayer lasted.

 PAGE 28

-up Our march up again and made the same day 7 to 8 miles, camped and that night drew half rations again for 3 days the 30th October marched off early in the morning 4 1/2 o’clock still pitch black, and made 18 miles, the 31.
-Oct we made 17 miles and camped by Russell Creek near Columbia, Ky where we again received our knapsacks and tents, the 1.
+up our march up again and progressed 7 to 8 miles.
+We camped and that night drew half rations again for 3 days.
+October 30 marched off early in the morning (4:30).
+It was still pitch black, and made 18 miles.
+Oct 31 we marched 17 miles and camped by Russell Creek near Columbia, Ky. where we again received our knapsacks and tents.
 Nov.
-I wrote the muster roll, and in the evening Inspection was held, the 2nd of Nov. about 10 o’clock in the morning we marched off. and marched through Columbia, made 13 miles, it was dusty and very windy the whole day and was cold, we camped in the evening to the side of the Glasgow street, by a creek, where there was nearly no more water in it, the same evening we drew 4 days half rations, 8 crackers, 5 spoons coffee and 3 ditto sugar and bacon the 3 Nov. marched off and we came through 2 little hamlets, named Edmonton Metcalf County and the other named Randolph’s County we crossed over the Beaver Creek, and when it was already night we marched through Glasgow, Ky. we had made 23 miles and camped 1/2 mile outside Glasgow.
-The 4.
-Nov we 2 Cos.
-[Companies] were paid out for 4 months and we also pitched our tents on the same day and the next day the drills resumed[,] the 6th Nov.
-I wrote payrolls for the last 2 months Sept and Oct. our brigade was all that was left there, and the 12.
-November we marched off from there and camped in the evening 1 mile from the Barren River.
-We had to make detours because bridges over 2 rivers were burned down, that we had to cross the same day, it rained and misted the whole day cleared again however about midnight 4 Comp. of our regiment came on picket and none had a blanket with them, toward 11 o’clock 3 niggers came to us. from whom we bought apples and in fact 12 for 5 cents, the 13.
-Nov in the morning at daybreak, the order came we should
+1 I wrote the muster roll, and in the evening Inspection was held.
+Nov.
+2 about 10 o’clock in the morning we took up the march and marched through Columbia, made 13 miles.
+It was dusty and very windy the whole day and it was cold.
+We camped in the evening to the side of the Glasgow road by a creek, which contained nearly no water.
+The same evening we drew 4 days half-rations, 8 crackers, 5 spoons coffee and 3 ditto sugar and bacon.
+Nov.
+3 marched off and we passed through 2 little hamlets named Edmonton and Randolph in Metcalf County.
+We crossed over Beaver Creek, and it was already nighttime when we marched through Glasgow, Ky.
+We had marched 23 miles and camped 1/2 mile outside Glasgow.
+Nov 4 we (2 Companies) were paid out for 4 months and we also pitched our tents on the same day.
+The next day the drills resumed.
+Nov.
+6 I wrote payrolls for the last 2 months, Sept and Oct.
+Our brigade was all that was left there.
+November 12 we marched off from there and camped in the evening 1 mile from the Barren River.
+We had to make detours because bridges over 2 rivers that we had to cross that day had been burned down.
+It rained and misted the whole day then cleared again.
+About midnight 4 Companies of our regiment came on picket and no one had a blanket with them.
+Toward 11 o’clock, 3 niggers came to us, from whom we bought apples and, in fact, 12 for 5 cents.
+Nov.
+13 in the morning at daybreak, the order came that we should

 PAGE 29

-get our knapsacks and carry them the same day, which was hard on us, because it was a fast march, we came through a little city Scottsville Ky and camped 8 miles from Scottsville in the afternoon, after an 18 hard march, the 14th Nov we again marched off early, our knapsacks were loaded onto the wagon with the sick, 1 mile from there where our pickets already stood through the night, was the border stone of Tennessee and Kentucky we marched through a little hamlet by the name of Centrehill and camped in the evening 4 miles from Gallatin on an open place and 3/4 miles away from the road, by an almost dried out creek.
-I had sore feet and was very tired the 15 Nov. in the morning 9 o’clock we marched through Gallatin Ten [Tenn.] two miles from there we crossed over the Cumberland River, where it took a very long time, there only one man after the other could cross over a wooden bridge made from boards, the water had fallen considerably there, and in the middle was 2 1/2 to 3 feet deep, we camped when it was already dark 17 miles from Nashville on the Lebanon Pike.
-Where we however were led over to the left about one mile from the road and camped then in a wood where it was very stony, but enough wood available, spent yet 1 hour, until it set it up in there, it was still a good while that night before our wagon with its wretched donkey arrived, and we had to fetch our knapsacks some 5[00] to 600 yards from where we camped they lay all jumbled and each one had trouble finding his , the wagon still had to have corn, and our Company things, tents etc. were loaded on 3 or 4 different wagons, that we had to search for everywhere, and many got lost.
-(Continued in Part III) 1
+get our knapsacks and carry them that day, which was hard on us because it was a fast march.
+We passed through a little city, Scottsville, Ky., and camped 8 miles from Scottsville in the afternoon, after an 18 miles hard march.
+Nov 14 we again marched off early.
+Our knapsacks were loaded onto the wagon with the sick.
+The border stone of Tennessee and Kentucky was 1 mile from where our pickets stood through the night.
+We marched through a little hamlet by the name of Centrehill and camped in the evening 4 miles from Gallatin on an open place.
+We lay 3/4 of a mile away from the road by an almost dried out creek.
+I had sore feet and was very tired.
+Nov.
+15, in the morning at 9 o’clock, we marched through Gallatin Ten [Tenn.]
+Two miles from there we crossed over the Cumberland River, where it took a very long time.
+Only one man after the other could cross over a wooden bridge made from boards.
+The water had fallen considerably there, and it was 2 1/2 to 3 feet deep in the middle.
+It was already dark when we camped on the Lebanon Pike, 17 miles from Nashville .
+There we were led over to the left about one mile from the road and camped in a wood, where it was very stony, but enough wood available.
+It took 1 hour before we set up there.
+It was still a good while before our wagons and their wretched mules arrived.
+We had to fetch our knapsacks some 5[00] to 600 yards from where we camped; they lay all jumbled and everyone had trouble finding theirs.
+The wagon still had to have corn [?], and our Company things, tents etc. were in 3 or 4 different wagons, so that we had to search everywhere, and many got lost.

-The 16th Nov.
-[1862] we pitched our tents and spent nearly the whole morning with it because the ground was mostly stony and uneven so one could nowhere, install blocks, it was
+Nov.
+16, [1862] we pitched our tents and spent nearly the whole morning doing it because the ground was mostly stony and uneven, so there was no place to install blocks [stakes].
+It was

 PAGE 30